mikkel32/AutoParry/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/mikkel32/AutoParry/main/loader.lua", true))()
 ```

-Calling the loader will mount the built-in draggable toggle UI and keep the
+Calling the loader will spin up a full-screen loading overlay, stream the
-parry loop idle until you flip it on.
-Everything required (loader, UI, core)
+required modules, and fade in the draggable toggle UI once the parry engine is
-is fetched automatically, so the UI is visible and ready the moment the
+ready.
+Everything required (loader, UI, core) is fetched automatically and the
-loadstring returns.
+overlay keeps users informed while AutoParry warms up.

 ## Customising the bootstrap